Double-Opportunity Estimation via Altruism: Estimator Derivation

 where the (probabilistic) measure of Voronoi region $i$ and the local expectation operator associated with that region are defined, respectively, as

-We now arbitrarily change the first estimator by an infinitesimal amount, to $\Estimator{1} + \delta\Estimator{1}$, while keeping the second estimator intact.
-This change results in a corresponding infinitesimal change in the Voronoi tessellation, and, in turn, in a change in the cost,
+Let $\delta(\cdot)$ denote an infinitesimal perturbation of $(\cdot)$.
+Arbitrarily perturbing the first {estimate} to $\Estimator{1} + \delta\Estimator{1}$ while keeping the second {estimate} intact, results in a corresponding infinitesimal change in the Voronoi tessellation.
+In turn, this results in a perturbation in the cost,